Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Higher-Form Abelian Higgs Models

 \Cref{eq:kappa-infinite-boundary-action-resolved} is precisely the action of a $(k-1)$-form U(1) gauge theory defined at the boundary of the system in terms of composite half-open Wilson operators.
 In the case $k=1$ it reduces to the 0-form XY model identified in \cref{sec:abelian}.

 We conclude that a $k$-form Abelian-Higgs model in $D$ dimensions Higgses in the $\kappa \to \infty$ limit down to a $(k-1)$-form gauge theory on the $\cramped{D-1}$ dimensional boundary.
 If $\cramped{D > k+2}$ ($\cramped{k_{\text{m}}>0}$), this implies there will be a boundary phase transition.
 For $k=1$ this will be in the $(D-1)$-dimensional XY universality class, with a symmetry-broken phase at large $\beta$.
 For $k>1$ it will be a confinement-deconfinement transition (expected to be first-order~\cite{iqbalMeanStringField2022}), with a confined phase at small $\beta$ and a deconfined phase at large $\beta$.
 This reduces to the results reported in \cref{sec:abelian} for $k=1$ and $D=4$.
 The symmetry that is spontaneously broken at large $\beta$ is the $(k-1)$-form matter symmetry, corresponding to the electric symmetry of the boundary gauge theory when $k>1$, under which $\diff\vartheta$ (as a half-open Wilson operator) is charged.
 A summary of this result is given in the table~\cref{tab:higher-form-abelian-higgs} for $k\leq 3$ and $2\leq D\leq 6$, which may be extended straightforwardly to all $k$ and $D$.
 In the cases where $\cramped{D=k+2}$ ($\cramped{k_{\text{m}}=0}$), a generalized Mermin-Wagner theorem~\cite{lakeHigherformSymmetriesSpontaneous2018,mcgreevyGeneralizedSymmetriesCondensed2023} (equivalently, the Polyakov mechanism or magnetic instanton proliferation~\cite{polyakovCompactGaugeFields1975}) will prevent the symmetry from breaking.
+This may imply that the Higgs regimes of these marginal cases, which do not exhibit bulk higher-form symmetry breaking (deconfinement), are qualitatively distinct from the cases exhibiting boundary symmetry breaking.